ctnlaring/Akita/README.md

 ![Icon](https://github.com/Collinthegeek/Akita/blob/master/icon.png)

 Installing arch linux is pretty simple.
 But it's not pretty.
 This tool will hopefully make it prettier than existing solutions (calamares, arch-anywhere, cnchi, etc.) While also adding some helpful features like page to download common software.
+(It's also much lighter)

 Currently it can generate a script (out.sh) that  will ocasionally work without any modification.
 Right now you should carefully review out.sh and make sure everything's correct.